 Consider the emotional dependence you may have on parents or other primary caregivers.

 In many cases, parents are supportive of their LGBTQ children.
 Unfortunately, in some cases parents still reject their children.
 This could also have a financial impact if you are not independent from your family financially.
-Because of this, some people choose not to come out to their parents until they are out of college and on their own.
+Because of this, some people choose not to come out to their parents until they are on their own and in a stable place financially.

 Consider your motive(s) for coming out.